Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk-react.md

 /**
  * Part of the application which doesn't know anything about SDK initialization
  * and which should be rendered only in case, SDK is already initialized and
- * could provide Web Apps components.
+ * could provide Telegram Mini Apps components.
  */
 function App() {
   const backButton = useBackButton();